 Name Meaning

 force (bool) if True will call focus_force otherwise calls focus_set

 set_siz 2

-Changes so that o the size of an element to a specific size.
-It's possible to specify No nly 1 of the element's dimensions are changed. one for one of sizes
+0 the size of an element to a specific size.
+It's possible to specify Ne nly 1 of the element's dimensions are changed. one for one of size

 set_size(si ze=(None, None))

-Paramete er Descriptions:
+Paramet er Descriptions:

 Name Meaning